dband/directus_playground/README.md

 > [!IMPORTANT]
 > You'll need to run 'npm install' in the utils package and build the extensions.
 Like explained below.

+> [!NOTE]
+> In case you changed Vonage.json or the mock configuration in general and your endpoint is returning the wrong results you have to `docker compose stop mockoon`  and run `docker compose up -d` again.

 Setup
 1. `cd utils && npm install`
 2. `cd ../app && npm run build`